hermonochy/QuizMaster/README.md

 ##### Practice Mode

 The practice mode offers a relaxed environment for users to engage with quiz questions at their own pace.
-Immediate feedback is provided, highlighting correct answers in green and incorrect ones in red.
+Immediate feedback is provided, notifying the player if the answer was correct.
 Participants can opt to reveal the correct answer or end the quiz at any time.
+Scores are not recorded.

 ![](images/QM4.png)